 Continue reading “How to see total result on the mobile Degiro application”

-After saving on my car insurance and reducing my rent, I decided to see if I could save money on my phone plan.
-Before I already had a very cheap mobile plan for my mobile phone.
+Before I started searching, I already had a very cheap mobile plan for my mobile phone.
 I was using M-Budget Maxi One with 2GB of data per month for 29 CHF per month.
 This is pretty cheap as Switzerland goes.
 However, I’m very rarely using mobile data on my phone.
 I’ve got WiFi at work, WiFi at home and WiFi at the gym.
 Moreover, I don’t use my phone a lot.
 To be honest, I don’t really like smart phones.
 Even though they are sometimes practical, they are mostly a burden and are destroying social life for a lot of people.

 I decided to check all my recurring expenses and see if I could save something on at least some of them.
 Turns out I can!
 I was able to change my car insurance to save over 350 CHF per year on it.